fangchih/gmail-draft-merger/README.md

 # gmail-draft-merger
-A email merger tool via the gmail draft message
+A email merger via the gmail draft message

 ## Install